wandb/docs/docs/guides/model_registry/intro.md

 # Model registry

-Use W&B Models as a central system of record for your best models, standardized and organized in a model registry across projects and teams.

 ![](/images/models/model_reg_landing_page.png)

-With W&B Models, you can:
+With W&B Model Registry, you can:

 * [Bookmark your best model versions for each machine learning task.](./link-model-version.md)
-* [Automate](./automation.md) downstream processes and model CI/CD
+* [Automate](./automation.md) downstream processes and model CI/CD.
 * Move model versions through its ML lifecycle; from staging to production.
 * Track a model's lineage and audit the history of changes to production models.